Skyvell/bmw-commision-design/README.md

 - List of terminated contracts for the previous month.
 - Commission the agent recieved for this contract (should be deducted if contract terminated within 6 months).

+**Flow**
+Get data from database:
+- Get all delivered contracts
+- Get all NSC Car sales.

 ## Midas API

 ## Core View integration